Hurricane Irma has Miami in its sights

 "If you're told to evacuate, get out quickly," Florida Gov. Rick Scott warned.
 "Based on what we now know, Miami-Dade will have major hurricane impacts with deadly storm surge, deadly storm surge and life-threatening winds."

-Some 31,000 people have already fled the Florida Keys, which will start feeling the sting of Irma as early as Friday night, Scott said.
-And while South Florida is in Irma's bull's-eye right now, the whole state is in danger.
+About 31,000 people have already fled the Florida Keys, which will start feeling the sting of Irma as early as Friday night, Scott said.
+And while South Florida is in Irma's bull's-eye right now, the whole state is in danger and more than 7,000 members of the Florida National Guard will have been deployed by Friday.

 "Look at the size of this storm," Scott said.
 "It's huge.
 It's wider that our entire state and could cause major and life-threatening impacts on both costs.
 Coast to coast."